Disclaimer: Don't own them!

 "…an' hookin' up with guys y' don't even know, Rogue?
 What de hell's dat?"

 "Great."
 Her sarcastic chuckle was so different from the frank and even a little candid snicker he remembered: "Now Ah'm getting' moral lessons from society's model of rectitude.
 How many, Remy?"
-She opened the fridge and took a beer bottle; then, after taking a sip, she continued: "How many people did yah sleep with durin' all this time?
+She opened the fridge and took a bottle of beer; then, after taking a sip, she continued: "How many women did yah sleep with durin' all this time?
 I don't know, a hundred?
-Ah can't even top that."
+Not even Ah can top that."

 "Don't y' realize what y're doin' with yer life?" he grabbed her by her shoulders, pulling her closer: "Don't y' care 'bout yourself?"